Phillip-England/philthy.blog/posts/0_Dedicated.md

 ## I Believe In God
 I come to you unsure of where to turn with my life.
 I know I believe in you, but I also want to be open and honest about how I feel about other aspects of my Christian upbringing.
 Maybe writing to you will help to bring me some clarity.

 I am not sure *which* God you are, but I do believe you are God.
+I am not sure anybody really knows.
 When I read the stories of the Old Testament, I read of a harsh war God set against his enemies.
 When I read stories of Jesus, I see in you love and compassion.

 I find it very difficult to square these two ideas.
 I have a hard time submitting to a figure who calls for constant bloodshed.
 Who requires blood to grant forgiveness.
 These ideas seem to me to be that of ancient men concerned with war and conquest.
 I do not hear these ideas and think, "now that sounds like the creator of the cosmos who loves and cares for us."